RakhithJK/sqlitebrowser-sqlitebrowser-wiki/Compiling-on-Ubuntu-16.04-with-Qt-Creator.md

 ![Qt Creator only enable the release build](https://github.com/sqlitebrowser/db4s-screenshots/raw/master/wiki/ubuntu_16.04/13_qt_creator_select_release_build.png)

 This drops you into the "Edit" layout, with no documents open.
-Click the "Projects" button in the left side to switch to the projects menu so we can made further changes:
+Click the "Projects" tab on the left to switch to the projects layout so we can made further changes:

 ![Qt Creator back on edit layout](https://github.com/sqlitebrowser/db4s-screenshots/raw/master/wiki/ubuntu_16.04/14_qt_creator_edit_layout.png)

-You're now in the Project layout, showing the "Build Settings".
-By default, "Shadow build" is enabled.
+You're now in the Projects layout, which shows the "Build Settings" by default.
+"Shadow build" will be enabled.
 We don't want that, so disable it:

 ![Qt Creator shadow build enabled](https://github.com/sqlitebrowser/db4s-screenshots/raw/master/wiki/ubuntu_16.04/15_qt_creator_shadow_build_enabled.png)